satello/rps-dapp/README.md

-Rock Paper Scissors Lizard Spock DApp.
+## Rock Paper Scissors Lizard Spock DApp.

 Must have Metamask installed in your browser.
 Tested with Chrome v.60.0.3112.90

+Check it out at http://rps-dapp.samvitello.com

+WARNING: MetaMask is still in beta and sometimes runs into problems submitting transactions.
+I would advice only using this DApp on testnets.

 ## Quick Start